hendrixjoseph/AutoPhotoSync/PRIVACY.md

 AutoPhotoSync is a native (Java) application that provides local sync or automatic backup of users’ Photo files.

 AutoPhotoSync does not collect or submit end-user data, private or otherwise.
-It only downloads the user's photos to a local directory.
+It only downloads the user's Google Photos to a local directory.